MridulS/gsoc-website-test/_faq/i-want-to-do-a-gsoc.md

 question: "I want to do a GSoC!"
 ---
 Great!
 This is the right place.
-Check out the other questions and most importantly the projects page.
+Check out the other questions and most importantly the project ideas of sub-orgs participating with NumFOCUS.